ircv3/ircv3-specifications/extensions/invite-notify-3.2.md

 The `invite-notify` client capability allows a client to specify that it would like to be notified when users are invited to channels.

-The name of this client capability MUST be named `invite-notify`.
+This client capability MUST be named `invite-notify`.

 This capability is designed to replace the traditional "X has invited Y to #chan" server notices, and to provide a standard way that allows